 Why you will love these

 - Bratwurst - Use fully cooked brats.
-Uncooked brats are usually larger and may not cook completely in the time needed to bake the puff pastry.
+Uncooked brats are usually larger and will not cook completely in the time needed to bake the puff pastry.

 - Frozen puff pastry - One of my favorite freezer staples to keep on hand.
 Perfect for elevating ordinary ingredients into something special.

 - Everything bagel seasoning - Adds tons of flavor and crunch.
 So easy to make at home but also available at the supermarket.
-Sesame seeds can also be used.
+Plain sesame seeds can also be used.

 See the recipe card for complete instructions and ingredient amounts.